Directors and Shareholders – What is the Difference?

-What is the difference between the role of a Director and the role of a Shareholder in Singapore?
-Singapore, just like many jurisdictions like it, have differences between these two roles, and one of the major differences are that while Shareholders own part of the company, they will not be actively involved in the daily operations and running of the company itself.
+What is the difference between directors and shareholders in Singapore?
+Singapore, just like many jurisdictions like it, has differences between these two roles, and one of the major differences is that while Shareholders own part of the company, they will not be actively involved in the daily operations and running of the company itself.

-Let’s explore more differences between the what a Director and a Shareholder in Singapore does:
+Let’s explore more differences between directors and shareholders in Singapore does:

 The Role of a Director

 In Singapore, if you want to register a Private Limited Company, one of the key requirements that you would need to meet is to have at least one Director appointed.
 At least one of the Directors must be a Singapore citizen, Entrepreneur Pass or Permanent Resident holder.

 A Director of a company in Singapore would hold the following responsibilities: